Have a question? Read through our faqs below. If you can’t find what you’re after, please contact us.

 - 10K: All children under the age of 13 years must be accompanied by an adult.
 Children under four years of age are not required to pay the entry fee for this race but must still register – please contact us to do so.

-- 1.6K (Kids Mile): All children under the age of 4 years must be accompanied by an adult and are required to pay the entry fee.
+- 2K (Kids Dash): All children under the age of 4 years must be accompanied by an adult and are required to pay the entry fee.
 The accompanying adult is not required to pay an entry fee for this race.

-All other events will start from King George Terrace and finish at West Lawns.
+All events will start from King George Terrace and finish at West Lawns.

 The 10K, Half Marathon, Marathon and Ultra are officially measured and AIMS certified.

 Wave Start Zones will be in place at the start line of each race to ensure a smooth start for all participants.

 Entrants are asked to assemble in the appropriate zone as indicated by the letter printed on their race bib.

 All finishers in all distances will receive a medal.